marianna-akbal/BillMurrayWipeEffect/README.md

 # BillMurrayWipeEffect
-# playing with wipe effect with Bill
+Playing with wipe effect ( with Bill Murray )
-# html, ccs & some jQuery
+Html, ccs & some jQuery